-Imaging Methods
+1.1 Imaging Methods

 Serial-section Transmission Electron Microscopy (ssTEM) and Serial Block Face Scanning Electron Microscopy (SSBFSEM) are the two methods used for image acquisition in this paper.
-Compared with other state of the art methods, such as MRI (Xiao et al. 2003) and scanning confocal light microscopy (Minsky 1961; Denk et al. 1990; Egner and Hell 2005; Rust et al. 2006; Betzig et al. 2006), electron microscopy methods provide much higher resolution and remain the primary tool for resolving the 3D structure and connectivity of neurons.
+Compared with other state of the art methods, such as MRI (Xiao, Wang, and Felleman 2003) and scanning confocal light microscopy (Minsky 1961; Denk, Strickler, and Webb 1990; Egner and Hell 2005; Rust, Bates, and Zhuang 2006; Betzig et al. 2006), electron microscopy methods provide much higher resolution and remain the primary tool for resolving the 3D structure and connectivity of neurons.

-One of the modalities chosen for reconstructing neuronal circuits at the individual cell level is serial-section transmission electron microscopy (ssTEM) (Anderson et al. 2009, 2011; Chklovskii et al. 2010).
+One of the modalities chosen for reconstructing neuronal circuits at the individual cell level is serial-section transmission electron microscopy (ssTEM) (Anderson et al. 2009, 2011; Chklovskii, Vitaladevuni, and Scheffer 2010).
 Most importantly, through mosaicking of many individual images (Tasdizen et al. 2010; Saalfeld et al. 2010), ssTEM offers a relatively wide field of view to identify large sets of cells that may wander significantly as they progress through the sections.
 It also has an in-plane resolution that is high enough for identifying synapses.
 In collecting images through ssTEM, sections are cut from a specimen and suspended so that an electron beam can pass through it, creating a projection.
 The projection can be captured on a piece of film and scanned or captured directly as a digital image.
-An example ssTEM image is shown in Fig. 2a.
-An important tradeoff occurs with respect to the section thickness.
+An example ssTEM image is shown in Figure 2(a).
+An important trade-off occurs with respect to the section thickness.
 Thinner sections are preferable from an image analysis point of view because structures are more easily identifiable due to less averaging.
 However, from an acquisition point of view, thinner sections are harder to physically handle and impose a limit on the area of the section that can be cut.
-Sections can be reliably cut at 30-90 nm thickness with the current ssTEM technology.
+Sections can be reliably cut at 30 - 90 nm thickness with the current ssTEM technology.
 This leads to an extremely anisotropic z resolution, compared to 2-10 nm in-plane.
-The C. elegans ventral nerve cord dataset used in this paper, for example, was imaged using ssTEM and has a resolution of 6 nm \times 6 nm \times 33 nm.
+The C. elegans ventral nerve cord dataset used in this paper, for example, was imaged using ssTEM and has a resolution of $6nm \times 6nm$ $\times$ 33nm.
 This anisotropy poses two image processing challenges.
 First, the appearance of cell membranes can range from solid dark curves for neurons that run approximately perpendicular to the cutting-plane, to fuzzy grey swaths, commonly referred to as "grazed membranes," for membranes that run more obliquely and suffer more from the averaging effect.
-This is demonstrated in Fig. 1.
+This is demonstrated in Figure 1.
 Consequently, segmentations of neurons in these 2D images are difficult given the change in membrane contrast and thickness.
 Second, due to the large physical separation between sections, shapes and positions of neurons can change significantly between adjacent sections.
-An example of this is shown in Fig. 3a.
+An example of this is shown in Figure 3(a).